 - Biz Bestie one-on-one coaching program

-The first three on the above list are free programs; the latter four are paid online small business courses and the book I published.
+The first two on the above list are free programs; the latter three are paid programs.

 If I could make everything free and accessible to everyone who needs and wants it, and if I did not have to worry about paying bills, then I would LOVE to do that!